BouarfaMahi/The-art-of-invention-marketing/ebook/ebook.md

 Confronted with the daily realities of our society, have you discovered original solutions to either a technical problem or some other need?
 Are you now looking for a company to industrialize this invention?
 In order to help you in this procedure, I am offering you this guide.
 It will be useful if you are looking for an opportunity to review your current situation and discover your own possibilities for improvement.

-It will help you carry out your work as an innovator more efficiently and show you how to shoulder your responsibilities so that you can overcome the difficulties that are inherent in launching new products.
+It will help you carry out your work as an innovator more efficiently, and show you how to shoulder your responsibilities so that you can overcome the difficulties that are inherent in launching new products.

 ## Introduction

-It is well known that selling a new idea for a product as an intellectual property, usually calls for the making of a prototype which is then presented to the interested manufacturer.
+It is well known that selling a new idea for a product as an Intellectual Property, usually calls for the making of a prototype which is then presented to the interested manufacturer.
 However, there is a paradox in this approach because it leads us to associate material goods with the sale of immaterial goods.
 The lack of a definition of the goods for sale brings this to the fore because there is no line drawn between the task of the innovator and the task assigned to the manufacturer.
-At present, there is no method of operation which makes it possible to eliminate this problem from the sale of intellectual property.
+At present, there is no method of operation which makes it possible to eliminate this problem from the sale of Intellectual Property.

-Research into the canvassing and sale of intellectual property, according to the marketing process, has led me to the conclusion that the pre-development of an idea is the essential working basis.
+Research into the canvassing and sale of Intellectual Property, according to the marketing process, has led me to the conclusion that the pre-development of an idea is the essential working basis.
 This guide is the result of my research, and enables us to act efficiently in the steps that we take as innovators.

 ## Intellectual Property

-In relation to the invention or new product, an intellectual property is partly defined as a collection of information to which a patent or a design patent or a non-disclosure agreement must be attached.
+In relation to the invention or new product, an Intellectual Property is partly defined as a collection of information to which a patent or a design patent or a non-disclosure agreement must be attached.
 These first two legal points give the innovator the property right.
-From there this collection of information can be transmitted unequivocally from the innovator (A) to the manufacturer (B), who will then consider buying the intellectual property.
+From there this collection of information can be transmitted unequivocally from the innovator (A) to the manufacturer (B), who will then consider buying the Intellectual Property.
 Our marketing approach will provide insight into the nature of this collection of information and will lead us into defining the canvassing and sales tools used by the innovator.

 First, it is clear that the meeting point between the innovator and the manufacturer is located during the development of the product.
 In analyzing the status of the product under development and the phases of the development process described in Les Techniques de l'Ingénieur in the section on Conception of Industrial Products, it is easy to put the innovator and the manufacturer into the regions (A) and (B), respectively.
 In order to create and transmit the collection of information from A to B, the only way is to make a path defined by the product's pre-development (AB), so that the innovator can communicate with the manufacturer.

-So the important collection of information is the pre-development of the product (AB), which defines in part the intellectual property.
+So the important collection of information is the pre-development of the product (AB), which defines in part the Intellectual Property.

-From another marketing standpoint - as we will see in the following paragraphs - a great deal of importance will be attached to the package of the intellectual property, in both content and form
+From another marketing standpoint - as we will see in the following paragraphs - a great deal of importance will be attached to the package of the Intellectual Property, in both content and form

-In addition, with regards to the sale of the intellectual property, it is interesting to note that the cost of pre-development (AB) constitutes a cost price inferior to the market value of the intellectual property in terms of cash, since the Royalties are linked to the product's launching (C).
+In addition, with regards to the sale of the Intellectual Property, it is interesting to note that the cost of pre-development (AB) constitutes a cost price inferior to the market value of the Intellectual Property in terms of cash, since the Royalties are linked to the product's launching (C).

-It is also necessary to define the canvassing and sales tools of the intellectual property starting from its pre-development.
-We have observed that the collection of information becomes clearer when we move successively from the intellectual property to the pre-development, and then to the canvassing and sales tools.
+It is also necessary to define the canvassing and sales tools of the Intellectual Property starting from its pre-development.
+We have observed that the collection of information becomes clearer when we move successively from the Intellectual Property to the pre-development, and then to the canvassing and sales tools.

-To sum up, our marketing strategy has enabled us to incorporate the complex notion of intellectual property characterized by:
+To sum up, our marketing strategy has enabled us to incorporate the complex notion of Intellectual Property characterized by:
 -pre-development
 -package
 -cost price